m97j/uni-har/README.md

 # 📌 Project Overview

-HAR-Safety-AI is a **real-time human action recognition model** designed for safety-critical environments such as industrial sites and public facilities.
+Uni-HAR is a real-time human action recognition model designed to universally understand the complex dynamic movements of the human body, going beyond simple action classification.

 This model uses: